Here are some possible debt ceiling escape hatches for McCarthy, Biden

 “Regardless of what may be said about the talks … the president and the Speaker will reach an agreement.
 It will ultimately pass on a bipartisan vote in both the House and the Senate,” he said this week.
 “The country will not default.”

-However, McConnell could find himself forced to step in and be a key player in negotiations if both sides find themselves with no deal in sight and the country is on the brink of default.
+However, McConnell could find himself forced to step in and be a key player in negotiations if no deal is in sight and the country is on the brink of default.

 Congress raised the debt ceiling at the time to roughly $31.4 trillion, but not without months of drama and clashes over spending.